China–United States relations: 2025 trade war

-On 10 May 2025, Trump declared a "total reset" in U.S.-China trade relations after tariff talks in Geneva.
+On 10 May 2025, Trump declared a "total reset" in US–China trade relations after tariff talks in Geneva.
 According to transcripts, witnesses saw both delegations returning after a lunch break to an UN ambassador's villa in Cologny.
 On 12 May 2025, the United States and China agreed to for a period of 90 days, reduce their tariff rates from 145% to 30% and 125% to 10% respectively by 14 May, while further negotiations take place.
-Treasury Secretary Scott Bessent stated that the "somewhat stalled" U.S.-China trade talks necessitate direct communication between the leaders of both countries, especially as the U.S. implements technology restrictions on China.
+Treasury Secretary Scott Bessent stated that the "somewhat stalled" US–China trade talks necessitate direct communication between the leaders of both countries, especially as the US implements technology restrictions on China.

-In July 2025, Bloomberg News reported that U.S. President Donald Trump has softened his hardline tone on China to ensure a summit with General Secretary of the Chinese Communist Party Xi Jinping, aiming to push for a trade agreement between America and China.
+In July 2025, Bloomberg News reported that US President Donald Trump has softened his hardline tone on China to ensure a summit with General Secretary of the Chinese Communist Party Xi Jinping, aiming to push for a trade agreement between America and China.

+In December 2025, the US government announced that it would delay the implementation of new tariffs on imports of certain Chinese chips and semiconductor products until 2027.
+These tariffs were approved as part of a US trade investigation into China's industrial and subsidy policies.
+However, Washington cited diplomatic considerations as the reason for the delay, aiming to avoid sudden disruptions to global supply chains and to give companies more time to adjust.
+China opposed the tariff decision, calling it a destabilizing factor in the global technology market.
+This issue is viewed as part of the broader trade and technology tensions between the two countries in the 2020s.